The Best Peach Cobbler Recipe Ever + Video

 Instructions

-• Preheat oven to 400°F (if you are using a dark or glass pan – 425°F if you are using a light color pan).
+• Preheat the Oven: Preheat oven to 400ยฐF if using a dark or glass pan, or 425ยฐF if using a light metal baking dish.

-• In a large bowl, combine peaches, 1/4 cup granulated sugar, 1/4 cup light brown sugar, 1/4 teaspoon cinnamon, nutmeg, lemon juice, and cornstarch.
-Toss to coat evenly, and pour into a 2 quart baking dish.
-Bake in preheated oven for 10 minutes.
+• Make the Peach Filling: In a large mixing bowl, combine sliced peaches, granulated sugar, brown sugar, cinnamon, nutmeg, lemon juice, and cornstarch.
+Toss gently until evenly coated.

 Video